Have you ever wondered how much life insurance costs?

 - Age is the primary factor that determines life insurance rates, with premiums increasing as policyholders grow older.

-- Women generally pay less for life insurance than men, due to their longer average lifespan.
+- Women generally pay less for life insurance coverage than men, due to their longer average lifespan.

-- Permanent life insurance policies are more expensive than term life insurance rates but offer lifelong protection and often include an investment component.
+- Permanent life insurance policies are more expensive than term life insurance policies but offer lifelong protection and often include an investment component.

 Some of the key factors insurers look at include: